Battery Rebate TAS 2026: What Hobart Homes Can Actually Claim

 At a glance

 The federal Cheaper Home Batteries Program applies in every TAS postcode.
-A 10 kWh battery in Hobart gets approximately $3,300 off from the federal rebate at install.
+A 10 kWh battery in Hobart gets up to around $2,700 off at install.
+The exact figure depends on your battery's usable size and the current certificate price, so the check gives you your real number.

 30 secs · Free · No obligation